 The Doctor of Philosophy degree in Molecular Biology is offered through a cooperative program of the Federation of North Texas Area Universities that includes Texas Woman’s University and the University of North Texas.
-Within this degree option, courses are available in molecular biology and neurobiology.
+Within this degree option, courses are available on a variety of topics in molecular biology and neurobiology.

 The Federation doctoral program provides opportunities for formal course work, seminars, independent study, participation in regional and national conferences, and dissertation research.
 The program also includes Federation-sponsored seminars featuring outstanding nationally and internationally recognized educators.